-NOTE: Some contents of this manual derive from the University General Catalog and various Graduate Division publications.

-This manual is intended as a resource for graduate students in the Department of Geography.
-Students are strongly encouraged to read the relevant sections of the University Catalog that provide updated details about University rules, regulations, and policies as well as discuss questions or concerns with the Student Affairs Officer.
+Selected contents of this manual derive from the University General Catalog and various Graduate Division public This manual is intended as a resource for graduate students in the Department of Geography only.
+Students are s encouraged to read the relevant sections of the current University Catalog that provide updated details about Un rules, regulations and policies, as well as discuss questions or concerns with the Student Affairs Officer. trongly LAST UPDATI 09/21/2